fmalmeida/MpGAP/README.md

     + https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux
 * Java 8 (or higher)
 * Nextflow (version 20.01 or higher)
-* Docker or Singularity
+* Docker
   * Image: `fmalmeida/mpgap`

 ## Installation

-1. If you don't have it already install [Docker](https://docs.docker.com/) or [Singularity](https://sylabs.io/guides/3.5/user-guide/introduction.html) in your computer.
+1. If you don't have it already install [Docker](https://docs.docker.com/) in your computer.
     * After installed, you need to download the required Docker images
-    * If using singularity, nextflow automatically downloads and converts the docker images, just remember to properly set the `NXF_SINGULARITY_CACHEDIR` env variable as described at https://www.nextflow.io/docs/latest/singularity.html

           docker pull fmalmeida/mpgap